mooltipass/minible/device_firmware_update_with_button.md

 ## [](#header-2)Guide to updating your Mini BLE

 ### [](#header-3)Step 1: Enable Update Mode on your Mini BLE
-Connect your Mooltipass Mini BLE to your computer **through USB** and sure your device is fully charged:
+Connect your Mooltipass Mini BLE to your computer **through USB** and make sure your device is fully charged:

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/rf_debug_guide/welcome_screen.png?raw=true)